sonv/Vevoicoinguon/1.typ

-= My father Nguyễn Công Hoan
+= My father Nguyễn Công Hoan, his children and students

 Around 1930, I was still just a child.
 After graduating from the